Working from home is a dream for many people. But why is that? Is it really all it’s cracked up to be? What are the benefits of working from home?

 Please don’t misunderstand this one.
 Working from home does not mean that you are completely free to do what you like 24/7.
 You’ll probably still have a boss and colleagues, perhaps clients too, and they will schedule calls and video meetings with you.

-However, even accounting for this, working from home allows greater flexibility than office work.
+However, even accounting for this, working from home allows greater flexibility to choose your own schedule than office work.
 In the vast majority of cases, if you want to start work a little later in the day, finish a bit early, or take a longer break at lunchtime, this is much easier to do when you’re at home without your boss looking over your shoulder.

 Choose your own environment